ocopea/cloudfoundry/README.md

 **Note**

-The initial data service and copy service broker components are targetting [Pivotal Cloud Foundry](https://pivotal.io/platform) implementation, but can be easily extended to other cloud foundry implementations by minor tweaks.
+The initial data service and copy service broker components are targetting [Pivotal Cloud Foundry](https://pivotal.io/platform) implementation, but can be easily extended to other Cloud Foundry implementations by minor tweaks.

 ## Description
-Ocopea Cloud Foundry(CF) extension simplifies the development process of complex multi-microservice apps in multi-site multi-space environments.
+Ocopea Cloud Foundry (CF) extension simplifies the development process of complex multi-microservice apps in multi-site multi-space environments.
 Untangling the complexity of orchestrating the restoration of production copies for debugging and automated tests are two of the most common tasks our rich API and UI offers.